Titanic-minds-group-14/Kaggle-challenge-group-14/README.md

 ### 🆕 New Features

-- `Total_Spending`: Sum of RoomService, FoodCourt, ShoppingMall, Spa, VRDeck
+- Total_Spending: Sum of RoomService, FoodCourt, ShoppingMall, Spa, and VRDeck
-- `Is_Alone`: Boolean flag indicating solo travelers
+- Is_Alone: Boolean flag indicating solo travelers based on GroupSize
+- GroupId and PersonNumber: Extracted from PassengerId
+- GroupSize: Count of passengers per group
+- spending type: Categorized as 'No Expense', 'Low Expense', 'Medium Expense', or 'High Expense' based on Total_Spending
+- Age_Group: Binned Age into groups (e.g., 'Age_0-12', 'Age_19-25')
+- no spending: Binary flag for zero total spending

 ---